Chinese Architectures - Bridges

 Chinese bridges from ancient times, highly varied in material and form, are an important legacy with national characteristics, occupying an important position in the world history of bridge building.
 China, a country with such a long history, has inherited from her past bridges without number: there are, it is said, four million of them if one counts the stone arch bridges alone.
 In the southern regions of rivers and lakes, the landscape is dotted with bridges of various sized and descriptions, which make it all the more picturesque.

 1. The Stone Arch Bridge

-On wide rivers and lakes, multiplearch bridges were erected of stone.
+On wide rivers and lakes, multiple arch bridges were erected of stone.
 One of them is Lugouqiao (better known to Westerners as Marco Polo Bridge).
-Built in 1189-1192 in the southern vicinity of Beijing, it is 265 metres long and lies on 11 arches which range in their span from 16 to 20 metres.
+Built in 1189-1192 in the southern vicinity of Beijing, it is 265 meters long and lies on 11 arches which range in their span from 16 to 20 meters.
 The tops of the 280 stone balusters flanking the bridge are carved in the form of squatting lions.
 It is therefore also called popularly as Shiziqiao (Lions Bridge), making it one of the scenic spots around Beijing.

-But the typical example of landscape bridges is the Seventeen-arch Bridge in the same palace.
-Built in 1750, the 150-metre-long bridge has often been compared to a rainbow spanning the lake between the eastern shore and the Nanhu Island.
+But the typical example of a landscape bridge is the Seventeen-arch Bridge in the same palace.
+Built in 1750, the 150-meter-long bridge has often been compared to a rainbow spanning the lake between the eastern shore and Nanhu Island.
 Adorning the stone balustrades on the sides are 554 lively lions exquisitely carved out of marble.

 Stone arch bridges are highly resistant to weathering and can be very beautiful and dignified.
 Their material is often available locally.
 For these reasons, they still have a great future even though other bridges are being built with more modern techniques.